 Have you ever downloaded a digital package from your favorite artist?
 How about signing up for a course from an established coach?
 Or perhaps you’ve engaged with bloggers and vloggers who’ve appeared in your social media feeds?
 Without potentially knowing it, you’ve contributed to the creator economy.

 The creator economy comprises coaches, artists, digital teachers, vloggers, and anyone under the “creator” umbrella.
 Often, these cohorts market and sell digital products and content online, using well-known channels such as email, social media, and video to generate buzz and sales for their products.

 The rise of the creator hasn’t only changed how we consume content.
 It’s also changed the average content creator’s perception of what’s possible.
 Worth an estimated $100 billion, the creator economy is bringing digital popularity to the masses.
 Anyone with a camera, an idea, and an internet connection can join.

 But it’s one thing to hope to be a creator when you grow up.
 This new creator-led economy still requires a system for creating, publishing, and distributing content, which is where ConvertKit — the first major creator marketing platform built by creators, for creators — comes in handy.

-What is a creator?
+What is a digital creator?

-A creator is anyone who builds a following online by publishing some form of content.
+A digital creator is anyone who builds a following online by publishing some form of content.
 Blog writing, coaching, social media engagement, informative or entertaining videos—it’s all a form of digital creation.
 In the State of the Creator Report, the 10 most common creator types were: